Invisibility of the integers for the discrete Gaussian chain via a Caffarelli-Silvestre extension of the discrete fractional Laplacian: Controlling the Dirichlet Energy supported on a line when

 Our first main estimate is to control the gradient of the Green function $y \mapsto G_{H_n,\mathbf{a}}(x,y)$ uniformly in $x$ and $y$ on the line $\Lambda_n=\Lambda_n\times \{0\}$ and at macroscopic distance from $L_n$. \begin{proposition} For any $s\in [0,1)$ any $\delta>0$ and any $\eps>0$, there exists a constant $c>0$ such that for all $n\geq 1$, $x\in \{-(1-\delta)n , \ldots, (1-\delta)n \}$ and $y\in \{-(1-\tfrac \delta 2)n , \ldots, (1- \tfrac \delta 2)n \}$ one has

 \end{proposition}

 We will then prove the Proposition below which handles the case where points $y$ are close to the killing boundary $L_n$.
 It will rely on a version of {\em Beurling's estimate} adapted to the present setting of discrete Bessel walks when $s\geq 0$.
-This will be the content of Lemma ?? below.
+(See Remark \ref{r.tedious2}).

 \begin{proposition} For any $s\in [0,1)$ any $\delta>0$ and any $\eps>0$, there exists a constant $c>0$ such that for all $n\geq 1$, $x \in \{-(1-\delta)n , \ldots, (1-\delta)n \}$ and $y\in\{-n,\ldots, -(1- \tfrac \delta 2) n\} \cup \{(1-\tfrac \delta 2) n, \ldots, n\}$ one has